 - attaching signs, lights, satellite dishes and so on.

 This is not a full list and is guidance only.
-Please check with the Council first using these links: householder guidance or Do I need planning consent or building regulations.

 By submitting a "Do I need" enquiry you can check the need for: